 Best Sunscreen for Athletes

 Safety of skin is of paramount importance.
-Therefore, your duty does not end with slathering sunscreen on the skin, meanwhile you have to look for an appropriate skincare product that is safe for long run use.
-Thumb rule is to apply sunscreen after every 2 hours because no sunscreen can last forever.
-Sportspersons should look for a sunscreen that does not penetrate deeply into skin.
-Certain ingredients present in sunscreen can be absorbed into skin and enter the body, which can bring harmful effect to body.
-From the safety point of view, it is much needed to choose a sunscreen having low penetration filters.
+Therefore, your duty does not end with slathering on sunscreen.
+It is important to look for an appropriate sun care product that is safe for long-run use.
+Sportspersons should look for a sunscreen that does not penetrate deeply into the skin.
+Numerous research studies have found that certain sunscreen ingredients bring harmful effects to the body by entering the body.
+From the safety point of view, dermatologists advise choosing sunscreen having low penetration filters.

 - SPF 50